 - To improve the efficiency and effectiveness of charities and charitable projects.

-- enable individuals to become self-sufficient in order to flourish and fulfil their potential;
+a. enable individuals to become independent in order to flourish and fulfil their potential;

-- are participatory—co-designed by the people the projects intend to support;
+c. are participatory— co-designed by the people the projects intend to support;

-- adopt a business/entrepreneurial mindset or are open to learning about how to have one;
+e. adopt a business/entrepreneurial mindset or are open to learning.

 We adopt a rounded view of who individuals are, how they live and what they need.
 We have developed a holistic impact model that allows us to have a multifaceted yet focused structure to our work.